alexhowell2a/alexhowell2a.github.io/_pages/about.md

 ##### 2020

 - GRAV0RTAL is back.
-For realzies this time, I promise (Spoiler, cancelled the same year lmao)
+For realzies this time, I promise!
+(Spoiler, cancelled the same year lmao)
 - 2A Games is renamed to Evo-Catalyst Softworks
 - TheVirus™ strikes Romania, anti-vaxxers are back, woo! (f--k them)
 - Devlogs 1-2 are released for GRAV0RTAL
 - Released a few soundtracks I sketched for GRAV0RTAL
 - New PC, finally some good effing gaming ensues!
 (HP Compaq 8200 Elite, Intel Core i7-2600 vPro, now 9 years old, still holds VERY well, 8 GB DDR3, AMD 512 MB GPU, soon replaced with NVIDIA GeForce GTX 1650)
 - New PC's PSU has issues and is replaced, thankfully nothing was lost
-- Added an extra 500 GB HDD that's possibly been running for 2+ years and shows signs of failure
+- Added an extra 500 GB HDD that's possibly been running for 2+ years and shows signs of failure from a different computer
 - Evo-Catalyst Studios is renamed to Vanta Interactive (current name)
-- Project C.U.B.E. is announced - no one seems to care anyway - then a few months later gets silently removed and cancelled
+- Project C.U.B.E. is announced - no one seems to care anyway - then a few months later gets silently removed and cancelled, *may get revived someday under a different codename*.
 - GRAV0RTAL gets cancelled 5 days before Christmas.
-Merry Christmas! (or not)
+Merry Christmas! (or not) The project files are released soon after as well.
+You can't download them anymore, I deleted them.
-- Unbeknownst to many, I cancelled everything publicly because I thought people would just get bored and lose interest if there's no progress to be shown, not only that, but I wanted to become better at Unreal 4.
+- Unbeknownst to many, I cancelled everything publicly because I thought people would just get bored and lose interest if there's no progress to be shown, and that I would disappoint them, not only that, but I wanted to become better at Unreal 4.
+I pretty much added a few lies in for taste.

 ##### 2021